- Foreclosure Listings

 The number of visitors an inmate may have per scheduled visiting day is dependent upon an inmate's classification.
 Inmates classified as work assigned inmates are permitted up to four visitors per scheduled visiting day.
 All other inmates are permitted no more than three visitors per scheduled visiting day.

-A male inmate’s visiting day—either Saturday or Sunday—is determined by the inmate’s housing unit.
+Inmate visitation days are Wednesdays, Saturdays and Sundays only.
+Male inmate visiting days are either Saturday or Sunday which is determined by the inmate’s housing unit.
 Female inmate visitation is on Saturdays only.
+Special/restricted housing status inmates visitation is on Wednesday.

 Visits by an inmate's attorney or from the ministry may be approved by the undersheriff or his designee with advanced notification; a separate area may be provided to insure privacy.

 All visitors must register for visiting with the lobby officer.
-Registration times are 7:00 a.m. to 9:00 a.m. for the morning sessions and 10:00 a.m. to 12:00 noon for the afternoon sessions.
+Registration times for Wednesday are 7:00 p.m. to 8:00 p.m.
+Weekend registration times are 7:00 a.m. to 9:00 a.m. for the morning sessions and 10:00 a.m. to 12:00 noon for the afternoon sessions.
 No one will be allowed to visit unless they have registered during the specified time periods.
 All visitors will be assigned a time for their visit during registration; if you miss your scheduled visiting time you will not be allowed to reschedule your visit.

 4th floor male left side